txt/plm18/doc/review8.md

 ### Week 8~10 : 03/01/2018 ~ 03/22/2018

 Q1.
 Describe the operations of the lisp virtual machine.
-In what ways of these different to the operations provided by the java virtual machine?
+In what ways of these different to the operations provided by the Java virtual machine?

 Q2.
 Kotlin and Java are two languages, how are they similar and different?